Cobarde

-Miguel Ángel Delgado Reyes (August 28, 1947 – February 7, 1983) was a Mexican Luchador, or professional wrestler that wrestled under the ring name El Cobarde (Spanish for "The Coward").
+Miguel Ángel Delgado Reyes (August 28, 1947 – February 7, 1983) was a Mexican professional wrestler that wrestled under the ring name El Cobarde (Spanish for "The Coward").
 Delgado was born and died in Ciudad Juarez.

 Personal life

-Miguel Ángel Delgado was a second-generation wrestler, son of the original Dr. X and the brother of wrestlers "Impostor" (later known as El Cobarde II) and "Legendario" He was the uncle of wrestlers Hijo del Cobarde, El Cobarde, Jr. and Impostor, Jr.
+Miguel Ángel Delgado was a second-generation wrestler, son of the original Dr. X and the brother of wrestlers "Impostor" (later known as El Cobarde II) and "Legendario" He was the uncle of wrestlers Hijo del Cobarde, El Cobarde, Jr. and Impostor, Jr (now the current El Cobarde).

 Professional wrestling career

-El Cobarde was one of the first luchadors to travel and perform in Japan where he would compete in a number of matches, including unsuccessfully challenging for the NWA World Heavyweight Championship.
+El Cobarde was one of the first Mexican professional wrestler to travel and perform in Japan where he would compete in a number of matches, including unsuccessfully challenging for the NWA World Heavyweight Championship.
 He lost his mask in a Luchas de Apuestas ("Bet match") against his lifelong friend Fishman who he had originally trained at the start of Fishman's career.
 After the loss of his mask he remained with Empresa Mexicana de Lucha Libre (EMLL), turning from rudo (people who portray the bad guy characters in wrestling) to a tecnico ("Good guy") and receiving standing ovations from crowds across Mexico, but especially in Ciudad Juarez, having become a "national idol".

 Death and legacy

 After losing his mask, Delgado struggled to stay in a prominent position, he eventually left the scene after learning he had Leukemia.
 He died on February 7, 1983, from the disease.

-After his death his brother Francisco (who had wrestled as El Impostor up until this point) took over the El Cobarde ring persona and mask, becoming "El Cobarde II".
-The Cobarde II character spawned two different wrestlers working under the ring name "El Cobarde, Jr.", one the brother of El Cobarde (I and II) while the other was the son of El Cobarde II, another son wrestled under the names Hijo del Cobarde ("Son of El Cobarde").
+After his death, his brother Francisco (who had wrestled as El Impostor up until this point) took over the El Cobarde ring persona and mask, becoming "El Cobarde (II)".
+The Cobarde II character spawned two different wrestlers working under the ring name "El Cobarde, Jr."; one was a third brother of both El Cobardes (I and II) - formerly known under the ring-names "Convoy" & "Legendario" - while the other was the son of El Cobarde II, who also wrestled under the name Hijo del Cobarde ("Son of El Cobarde").

+Francisco/Impostor/Cobarde (II) had a second son who wrestled as "Impostor Jr.", who in turn had 5 children who entered wrestling, one of whom - Hijo del Impostor - would in turn be rechristened as simply "El Cobarde" in the 2020s and join CMLL.